byjlw/LLM-Analysis/README.md

 - Comprehensive dependency tracking and analysis
 - Flexible workflow with ability to start from any step
 - Custom working directory naming
+- Verified at num ideas up to 100
+- Verified against Llama, Antropic, Qwen, OpenAI and DeepSeek models

 ## Requirements